exponential-decay/skeleton-container-test-suite-generator/README.md

 ## Python

 Running the application in Python means that you can only output ZIP based container objects.
+Jython is needed to output OLE2.

     python skeletoncontainergenerator.py \
       --con container-signature-20140717.xml
       --sig DROID_SignatureFile_V77.xml

+## Debug

+In either mode the `--debug` flag will let you see the files being written to container objects.
+A folder will be left over after processing called `skeleton-folders`.

 ## Results

-The results will currently tell you how many objects should have been output, plus a rough summary of the numbers actually output.
-To be improved somewhat.
+The results will currently tell you how many objects should have been output, plus a summary of the numbers actually output.

-Container objects output should match 1:1 in DROID with all current signatures at time of writing.
+## Archive

+All skeleton file suites should eventually be available in the (unofficial) PRONOM archive: [here][ARCH-1].

 ## License